Chris Connolly (footballer): Fremantle Football Club

 Connolly took over the coaching role at the Dockers for the 2002 season, when he became the senior coach of Fremantle Football Club after their wooden spoon season of 2001.
 Connolly replaced Fremantle Football Club caretaker senior coach Ben Allan, who replaced Damian Drum, after Drum was sacked during the middle of the 2001 season.
 In his first season as senior coach, the struggle continued somewhat, with the team finishing thirteenth at the end of the 2002 season.
 However, Connolly then led Fremantle to its inaugural finals series in the 2003 season, which resulted in a loss to Essendon at Subiaco Oval in the first elimination final.

-In following seasons, Connolly was criticized for not building on that initial finals appearance, with the Dockers finishing ninth in the 2004 season and therefore just missed out of the finals, and finished in tenth position in the 2005 season, despite a late season surge.
+In the following seasons, Connolly was criticised for not building on that initial finals appearance, with the Dockers finishing ninth in the 2004 season and therefore just missed out of the finals, and finished in tenth position in the 2005 season, despite a late season surge.

 Before the 2006 season, Connolly made only three changes to the playing list, trusting the young list that had been developed during his tenure.
 Despite an indifferent start, and with intense scrutiny on Connolly's coaching, Fremantle stormed home, winning a club record nine games in a row and finishing third at the end of the 2006 season.

 In Round 5, 2006, Connolly was involved in the 2006 AFL siren controversy, where he ran onto the ground believing play had finished and was involved in a heated discussion with St Kilda football player Lenny Hayes.

 The 2006 finals series then saw the Dockers lose to Adelaide (away), before Connolly led them to the club's first ever finals win, against Melbourne at Subiaco Oval.
 Unfortunately, the Dockers' run ended the following week, with a preliminary final loss to Sydney.

 In the 2007 season, Connolly's coaching future at Fremantle was constantly under scrutiny, as despite starting the season as one of the premiership favourites, the team performed poorly, sitting at thirteenth position on the ladder with six wins and nine losses.
 Fremantle president Rick Hart publicly stated that making finals would be a major factor in Connolly retaining the senior coaching post.

 On 18 July 2007, three days after Fremantle lost by four points to the Kangaroos at Subiaco Oval in Round 15, 2007, Connolly announced that he would resign as Fremantle Football Club senior coach immediately.
 Connolly was given the chance to coach for two more games, but declined the offer.
 He departed the Dockers with a 52% coaching success rate.
 He was replaced by assistant coach Mark Harvey as caretaker senior coach of Fremantle Football Club for the rest of the 2007 season, and who was eventually employed full-time senior coach.